The neck pillow is for neck pain. Therefore it’s safe to assume that knee pillow must be for knee pain, right?

 It is primarily caused when there is an irritation of lumbosacral spine and lower lumbar.
 Other causes of sciatica are pregnancy, muscle spasm in the buttocks or back, spondylolisthesis, Degenerative disc disease and Lumbar spinal stenosis.

-Though you may need to seek medical attention with these conditions, you can find relief by using a knee pillow when you sleep.
-Place a knee pillow between your legs or knees to reduce the pressure from your hips and lower back.
+Though you may need to seek medical attention with these conditions, you can find relief by using a sciatica pillow Walmart when you sleep.
+Place a therapeutic sciatica pillow between your legs or knees to reduce the pressure from your hips and lower back.

 Tips for Buying Knee Pillows